The Moral Animal is an evolutionary psychology book that explains human psychology and human behavior in light of our evolution.

-Interestingly enough, Darwin gave plenty of credits to smaller researchers who could never take his crown or share stage with him.
+Interestingly enough, Darwin gave plenty of credit to smaller researchers who could never take his crown or share the stage with him.

-But doesn’t mention people who actually influenced him the most.
-And even writes disparagingly of the man who might have given him the biggest contribution towards the theory of natural selection.
+But doesn’t mention the people who actually influenced him the most.
+And even writes disparagingly of the man who might have given him the biggest contribution to the theory of natural selection.

-It’s because those people who influenced him the most where bigger guns and more at risk of making him look less smart, less independent and less revolutionary.
+It’s because those people who influenced him the most were bigger guns and more at risk of making him look less smart, less independent, and less revolutionary.

 Well, to begin with, Robert Wright says humility gives us more credibility when we will eventually later on brag or boast.

-Also I found very enlightening when Wright says it’s especially useful for women at times to show deference to a man or to make him feel better when, say, he comes back all deflated from work and she provides with her self deprecating attitude a paragon with which he can regain some confidence.
+Also, I found it very enlightening when Wright says it’s especially useful for women at times to show deference to a man or to make him feel better when, say, he comes back all deflated from work and she provides with her self-deprecating attitude a paragon with which he can regain some confidence.

 The Strategy of Conflict